Oversight of Oranga Tamariki System Act 2022

 Access to trends and data

-Oranga Tamariki and its care or custody providers will be required to give the Ombudsman broad access to information relating to critical or serious incidents, complaints, and trends and data about complaints.
+Oranga Tamariki and its care or custody providers are required to give the Ombudsman broad access to information relating to critical or serious incidents, complaints, and trends and data about complaints.

 Engagement